ESNGermany/esn-germany-website/README.md

 ### 1) Add the section to Directus

-1. Navigate to https://strapi.esn-germany.de/admin/auth/login and login.
+1. Navigate to https://directus.esn-germany.de/admin and login.
-2. Find the collection type `Website Section Maps`.
+2. Find the collection type `National Website Section Map`.
-3. Add a new entry by clicking on the blue `+ Add a New Website Section Maps` button at the top of the page.
+3. Add a new entry by clicking on the pink `+` (Create item) button at the top right of the page.
 4. Enter all details and save.

 ### 2) Add the section to the list of sections